thebittenword.com / flickr.com / 2008 / CC BY 2.0

 When made properly and honestly, its simplicity can be a wonderful change from the trying-too-hard complexity of today’s ice cream flavours.

-Strawberry used to be part of the triumvirate of ice cream flavours that ruled supreme — vanilla, chocolate and strawberry — and were so popular that they even appeared together in a North American version of Neapolitan ice cream.
-Now, though, strawberry ice cream has been relegated to the attic where old flavours get packed away, hauled out only from time to time.
+Strawberry used to be part of the triumvirate of simple ice cream flavours that ruled supreme — vanilla, chocolate and strawberry — and were so popular that they even appeared together in a North American version of Neapolitan ice cream.
+Now, though, strawberry ice cream has been relegated to the basement where old flavours get packed away on ice, hauled out only from time to time.

 But how wonderful it was!
 Especially when the strawberry ice cream was a delicate pink and had nice, jammy chunks of real, frozen strawberry in it.